Highlands Virtual Academy

 How will my child receive cyber credit for physical education?

 Our Highlands Virtual Academy students are able to obtain their Physical Education credit through our HVA Physical Education courses.
 Students are required to complete the written portion of the course as well as submit a fitness log.
+This process varies for K-6 students.
+Please contact Mr. Cressler for more details.

 How will my child’s grades be determined?